 Nighttime field trips

 - we generally meet at the Walgreens/Dunkin Donuts parking lot at 201 East Main Street in Gloucester at the appointed time.
 Most people drive their own car (or buddy up) from the parking lot to the pool.
-That way you can leave whenever you get cold, wet, tired or bored.
+That way you can leave whenever you get cold, wet or tired.
 Many field trippers do not care to stay out as long as I do.
 Which is fine.

 - we hope to see migrating and/or breeding spotted salamanders, wood frogs and spring peepers